1

 Hospital costs are a significant driver of public and private insurance expenditures, and for Health First Colorado (Colorado's Medicaid Program), 30 percent are attributed to hospitals.
 Additional analysis of hospital data could potentially lead to initiatives that improve the health care delivery system to the benefit of all users and insurers.

-This webpage contains links to Health Care Policy and Financing's hospital reporting as well as links to sister agencies and other resources.
+This webpage contains links to the Department's hospital reporting, as well as links to sister agencies and other resources.

 Hospital Insights